 The Company internally measures each quantifiable risk exposure by assessing the EC required to withstand a 1 in 200 level adverse event.
 The results of this assessment are captured in the CISSA process and reported to the BRC.
-Non quantifiable risks are measured qualitatively by considering their potential impact on the reputation or operations of the Company alongside their likelihood.
+Non quantifiable risks are measured qualitatively by considering their potential impact on the reputation or operations of the Company alongside the likelihood of occurrence.
 The measurement of risks takes into account both capital and liquidity impacts.